Lander989/Tactiele-GPS/reports and protocols/README.md

-Add PDF versions of your reports here.
+Add PDF versions of your protocols and reports here.

 - ❗Make sure this data is pseudonomized (give an alias to your respondent)
 - ❗Don't share personal information here.